 CONCLUSION

 Diabetes has become an urgent public health threat, and the growing trend of diabetes cases is expected to continue for the next two decades and beyond.
 Gut microbiome plays a critical role in health maintenance, and the dysregulation of gut microbiome can contribute to the development and progression of the disease.
 Here, we summarized the interaction between diabetes and the gut microbiota.
 Gut dysbiosis is increasingly recognized as a mechanism that induces metabolic diseases.
 Accumulating studies have shown that the gut microbiome is a key factor in the pathophysiology of diabetes, but research in this area is still in the early stages.
-Most of the studies have only shown that changes in the composition of the gut microbiota re associated with the progression of metabolic diseases.
+Most of the studies have only shown that changes in the composition of the gut microbiota are associated with the progression of metabolic diseases.
 The exact causal relationship between a specific intestinal bacterium and phenotypic exposure is still not well understood.
 Further experiments using fecal or bacterial transplantation in germ-free mice and clinical studies are required to obtain a deeper understanding of the roles of individual bacteria in metabolic diseases.
 The use of metabolomics and transcriptomics to study the gut microbiome is a more effective strategy to understand the role of microbiota in the progression of host disease.

 Traditionally, most pharmacological agents used for treatment of diabetes directly regulate the signaling pathways involved in glucose and insulin homeostasis.
 However, the gut microbiota is becoming an emerging therapeutic target for diabetes.
 In view of the good performance of herbal agents, particularly TCMs, in regulating gut microbiota, more consideration should be given to the use of medicinal herbs for the treatment of diabetes.